metamn/mr-ui/src/basics/Colors/Colors.md

 - Lightness - a relative property describing how many `white` and `black` is in the color
 - Contrast - a relative property to a third color

-With these properties the *perfect red* can be reformulated to *a red with the same saturation and lightness and a 4.5 contrast to the background color*.
+With these properties the *perfect red* can be reformulated to *a red with the same saturation and lightness as the current color scheme, and, with a 4.5 contrast to the background color*.

-What's next is to choose the best color model for screen user interfaces.

-Color models can be specially tailored to mediums like print (Pantone, CMYK) and might present surprises on screen.
+Color models can be specially tailored to mediums like print (Pantone, CMYK) or monitor screens (RGB, HSL).
+And they might present surprises.
 In CMYK `blue` mixed with `yellow` gives `green`, in RGB gives `gray`.

-## Summing up

-1. Find the best color model for screen.
+It's important to choose a suitable color model for screen user interfaces.
-2. Let content decide how many colors the scheme will need.
-3. Try to maximise the offer of a monochromatic scheme.
-4. Pick up new colors scientifically.

 ## An ideal tool

 ### Computable color model

-An ideal tool to help us create a perfect color scheme would first of all come with a computable, programmable color model.
+An ideal tool to create a perfect color scheme would first of all come with a computable, programmable color model.

 One should be able to use code to generate a consistent color palette, and think about colors in the same way thinks about other programming artifacts like data and algorithms.

 ### Preloaded content types

 An ideal tool should come preloaded with different content types.
-A simple blog, a simple landing page, a full product marketing site, and so on.
+For a simple blog, for a simple landing page, for a full product marketing site, and so on.

-Here we could test live how a color scheme works.
+With them a live test can be performed to see how a color scheme works.

 Graphic artists have their own tools like [Adobe Color Wheel](https://color.adobe.com/create/color-wheel/) which might be great to design posters and flyers but surely not intuitive enough to design text based user interfaces.

 [Paletton](http://paletton.com/) recognized this flaw and added a feature to preview a palette in a real webpage scenario.
 However, it's awful.

 [Google Color Tool](https://material.io/tools/color/) is far better.
-It's a good start but not enough details.
+It's a good start but gives not enough details.

-### Monochromatic scheme generator
+### Monochromatic palette generator

-Once we've picked up the two primary colors we should have a glimpse of how many additional color pairs we've get with these colors.
+Once we've picked up the two primary colors we should be able to see how many additional color pairs we've get with these colors.

-Google's Color Tool gives us two hints (Light, Dark) but there is more.
+Google's Color Tool gives us two hints (Light, Dark) but there is more play here.

 ### A special color wheel

-We perhaps need a color wheel to help us choose warm and cold colors additional to our existing monochromatic scheme.
+Finally we need a color wheel to help us choose warm and cold colors additional to our existing monochromatic scheme.

-Paletton has such a fine tune mechanism for the generated palette but not to set the color wheel into a state where only best new colors can be picked up.
+Paletton has such a fine tune mechanism for the generated palette but not to set the color wheel into a state where only corresponding new colors can be picked up.

 ### Resources